-Files sent from the provider to the payer contain the actual patient data in Data Group Files
+Files sent from the provider to the payer contain the actual patient data in Data Group Files.
+Optional Summary Files may also be included for each payer indicating the total number of rows supplied for each data group.

 Files that do not conform to this naming convention will be rejected by the sender and the recipient will be expected to provide new versions that do conform within three days.